Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Faster than snapshot & restore
 * The new DB cluster uses the same cluster volume and data as the original but will change when data updates are made
 * Very fast & cost-effective
-* Useful to create a “staging” database from a “production” database without impacting the production database
+* Useful to create a "staging" database from a "production" database without impacting the production database

 #### RDS & Aurora Security